Cwantic/Documentation/Structure/Elements/Restraint.md

 ![Image](../../Images/Restraint30.jpg)

-Blanck value means that the plate is at an infinite distance from the free border of the concrete.
+Blank value means that the plate is at an infinite distance from the free border of the concrete.

-When a free edge is present, the anchors are checked with additional failure modes: failure by splitting (traction) and edge failure (shear).
+When a free edge is present, the fasteners are checked with additional failure modes : failure by splitting (tension) and edge failure (shear).

 The **Virtual edges** checkboxes let you take account of the interaction between neighboring plates if they are too close to each other.